 Fountains, whether man-made, or welling forth from natural springs, were never seen at all.

-As Ena walked further; became more accustomed to the sounds and smells of the floor of the forest, he found himself more and more at ease.
+As Ena walked further, became more accustomed to the sounds and smells of the floor of the forest, he found himself more and more at ease.
 The words his girlfriend spun made him excited about reaching this place, and he no longer felt the same distrusting fear of the place that he had when he had first begun to walk.
 He was at peace; he was happy.
 The same, however, could not be said of Sasof.

 The Leaflend Guardswoman was now casting her head from side to side, as if looking for something frantically.
 She seemed tense--on edge.
 “It should be here,” she said, over and over again; so quietly, Ena could barely catch the words.
 “It should be here; it should be here…”

 Ena felt a growing dread in his gut, the worry of Sasof spreading inside him, intensified by the pressure of the dangers in this part of the forest, which all came crawling back up into his gut as his guide grew anxious and unsettled.
-He looked at his fiancée with worry.
 “Sas…is something wrong…?” he asked nervously.

 Sasof looked at Ena, and a doubt that was almost wild was in her pale-green eyes.
 “Ena--it should have been right--” but her words, and Ena’s focus on them, were both cut off at the same time as they caught sight of a thin, spiraling trail of smoke dizzying into the sky about half an acre to their right.